agm-dev/topics/README.md

-# topics
+# Topics
-Serverless api to get positive and negative traits about different topics
+Serverless api to get positive and negative traits about different topics.